Stracin–Kumanovo operation: Descriptions of events

 General Mihajlo Apostolski wrote that it was tactically advantageous to include the reorganized Bulgarian army in the Macedonian war against the Germans.
+In a congratulatory telegram, sent by Dimitar Vlahov and Lazar Koliševski to the Bulgarian High Command from December 1944, there were "anti-fascist fraternal greetings" and was asked to convey congratulations to the Bulgarian People's Army, which helped to completely liberate Vardar Macedonia from the fascist occupiers.

-As a result of the Tito–Stalin split, however, Yugoslav and (later) Macedonian historiography has minimized Bulgaria's role.
+As a result of the Tito–Stalin split from 1948, however, Yugoslav and (later) Macedonian historiography has minimized Bulgaria's role.
 According to Macedonian sources, the Bulgarians did not participate in the capture of Skopje even as observers.
 According to Apostolski, Skopje was liberated by Yugoslav partisans after several days of heavy fighting.
 Partisan Jordan Cekov wrote that street battles to liberate western Skopje ended late in the evening of November 13, but continued in the city's eastern half.
-One Bulgarian unit had nearly reached the center of Skopje by about 3 am on November 14, but it was pushed back to the outskirts by Partisans and was not allowed to reenter the city until noon.
-According to Partisan Trajko Stamatoski, there were attempts by some Bulgarian units to claim credit for the liberation of Skopje but "we did not allow it then, or today".
-Boro Čuškar claimed that a parade by the Bulgarian troops was prevented and that they were not involved in the liberation of Skopje.
+One Bulgarian unit had nearly reached the center of Skopje by about 3 am on November 14, but it was pushed back to the outskirts by the Partisans and was not allowed to reenter the city until noon.
+According to Partisan Trajko Stamatoski, there were attempts by some Bulgarian units to claim credit for the liberation of Skopje, but "we did not allow it then, or today".
+Macedonian politician Boro Čuškar claimed that a parade by the Bulgarian troops was prevented and that they were not involved in the liberation of Skopje.

-On the other hand, according to Macedonian Goce Delčev Brigade commander and first commandant of Skopje after its liberation, Petar Traykov, Apostolski said that he had liberated Skopje and did not allow Bulgarian troops to enter the city even, but this was not true.
-Goce Delčev Brigade member Metodi Karpachev said that his unit entered Skopje on the morning on November 14 to find it seized by Bulgarian troops.
+On the other hand, according to the Macedonian Goce Delčev Brigade commander and first commandant of Skopje after its liberation, Petar Traykov, Apostolski said he had liberated Skopje and did not allow Bulgarian troops to enter the city even, but this was not true.
+Goce Delčev Brigade member Metodi Karpachev said that his unit entered Skopje on the morning of November 14 to find it seized by Bulgarian troops.
 The population did not welcome the partisans with their expected enthusiasm, and Karpachev later joined the Bulgarian forces.
 Bulgarian sources say that the first unit, which entered Skopje on November 13 at 6:30 pm, was the cavalry intelligence platoon of the Second Infantry Division of the 4th Bulgarian Army after the main German force had left the city.
-The Second Infantry Division of the First Bulgarian Army took its southern and the eastern areas at 11 pm, and the Bulgarians seized the city center at midnight.
+The Second Infantry Division of the First Bulgarian Army took its southern and eastern areas at 11 pm, and the Bulgarians seized the city center at midnight.
 Because the bridges and other approaches to Skopje had been destroyed by the Germans, only infantry and cavalry units entered the city first.
 Strategic parts of the city had been mined by the retreating Germans, and Bulgarian sappers de-mined them.